Is an Inheritance Taxable?

 Installment Sales – Whoever receives an installment obligation as a result of the seller’s death is taxed on the installment payments the same as the seller would have been, had the seller lived to receive the payments.

 This is just an overview of issues related to being the beneficiary of an inheritance.
-If you have questions related to the tax ramifications of a potential or actual inheritance, please contact Lutz, Selig & Zeronda, L.L.P. today.
+If you have questions related to the tax ramifications of a potential or actual inheritance, please contact Lutz, Selig & Zeronda, CPAs, L.L.P. today.